So I’m a fan of this show…

 How, you ask? (do tell…)

 When I attended the New Hampshire Highland Games and Festival in September, I met up with other rabid fans in front of the Clan Fraser tent, next to the life-size standup image of Jamie Fraser in full Highland regalia (for the uninitiated, Jamie Fraser, played in the show so well by Sam Heughan, is the male protagonist).
 After the group broke up, I started speaking with Charles Frasier, one of the people manning the tent.
-He told me about Clan Fraser whisky, and I knew right away that I had to see if I could get a sample to review for this blog.
+He told me about Clan Fraser whisky, and I knew right away that I had to see if I could get a sample to review.
 I went to their website and started a very nice correspondence with Tony Roberts, Commercial Director for the brand.
 He couldn’t send me a sample directly (the US has strict liquor importation laws), but by coincidence I had a friend traveling in Scotland just then.
 Tony arranged to have a sample, nay, a bottle, shipped to her hotel (on a Saturday, no less), and she brought it home for me.
 And boy, was it worth it!

-Longtime readers will know that I really only drink single-malt scotch (mainly because that’s what is generally being offered at the tastings I attend).
+Longtime readers will know that I really only drink single malt scotch (mainly because that’s what is generally being offered at the tastings I attend).
 I’ve tried some commercial blended whisky but usually come away unimpressed, so why bother?
 When I went to the website I hesitated at first upon learning it was a blend, but then I read the description:

 Clan Fraser Blended Scotch Whisky is a unique blend … of finest grain and malt whiskies inspired by the ingenuity, determination and pioneering spirit of the Fraser Clan.
 Honey and buttery on the nose with hints of cinnamon and vanilla.
 There are notes of raisins and figs and the finish is, rounded, ever so slightly sweet and deliciously smooth.